LyAndy09/Yelp-Comment-Search/README.md

 ### This project notably uses:
 * BeautifulSoup to scrape comments
-* Yelp-Fusion-Api to get: Business URLs, Limit of businesses to search, Location.
+* Yelp-Fusion-Api: Business URLs, Limit of businesses to search, Location, term to search.
-     NOTE: Requires Yelp-Fusion-API key to use
-* Python language
+* Python

 #### To-do / Planned ideas